mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 In this thesis I highlight the value of recognising the shifting nature of agency in this game making process, the value of designing for varied forms of agency, and  the use of metaphors to represent learning spaces and processes that foster agency in game making.

 The conception of development of repertoires of practices is key to this interpretation.

+#### Types of agency?
+Specialism

+It is of value to examine specialisation as a form of agency and new identity formation.

+It can be seen through the lens of double stimulation.
+The choice to specialise, marks a form of transformative agency.
+Participants craft for themselves a specialist status which becomes shared and celebrated by the group.

+Thus transformation is happening here but not in a revolutionary way.
+It is more of a blend of practices.
+In my data this happens in vignette data we can see elements of personal interest of young people, of home education collaborative work patterns, and of practices introduced by the facilitator from professional and educational contexts.